 Regardless of their use, pea shoots should be used within one or two days of purchase or harvest, as they tend to be quite delicate.
 Rinse your pea shoots in cool water and pat (or spin dry) while removing any damaged or yellowed tendrils.
 Store in the refrigerator much as you would lettuce or spinach.

 An excellent replacement for spinach, pea shoots are high in nutrients.
-Two cups (45 kg ) has significant amounts of Vitamins A, B-6, C, E and K. Pea shoots are also a terrific source of folate, thiamine and riboflavin.
+2 cups (45 kg. ) has significant amounts of Vitamins A, B-6, C, E, and K. Pea shoots are also a terrific source of folate, thiamine, and riboflavin.
 As with many vegetables, pea shoots are low in calories with that 16 ounces weighing in at only 160 calories and zero grams of fat!

 Pea shoots have a light, refreshing flavor and lend themselves well to a simple squeeze of lemon atop a bed of fresh shoots.
 As an interesting alternative or addition to traditional salad greens, pea shoots can be treated with any type of vinaigrette one would usually toss over a salad.
 Try them with a delicious combination of strawberries and balsamic for the freshest of spring salads.

 Steam or stir fry lightly, due to their delicate consistency.
 Some dishes commonly call for ginger, garlic, and other Asian vegetables such as water chestnuts or bamboo shoots.
 Asian restaurants will sometimes substitute pea shoots versus cabbage as a bed for pork or shrimp.

 How to Grow Pea Shoots in the Garden

 To grow pea shoots in the garden, a cool climate is most advantageous where the average temperature hovers around the 65 degree F. (18 C.) mark .